 Wales keep saying they are their own biggest critics, a claim which rings hollow every now and then when they take umbrage at something someone has dared to write or say.
 In that respect, it is relevant to draw attention to a table which, from a Welsh perspective, is the most unacceptable of all.

-Over the last eight years none of the has played Australia, and more often than Wales.
+Over the last eight years none of the Six Nations has played Australia, New Zealand and South Africa more often than Wales.
 None has lost more often – 32 times out of 34.